Dalmatian Characteristics

 Dalmatians, instantly recognizable for their spotted coats and playful personalities, can be wonderful companions.
 But before welcoming one of these energetic dogs into your home, it's important to understand the financial commitment involved.
 This guide will break down the costs associated with Dalmatian ownership, from puppy purchase to ongoing expenses like dog food and veterinary care.

 The cost of owning a Dalmatian can vary quite a bit depending on where you live.
 While Dalmatians are known for their unique spots and lively personalities, the price tag for bringing one into your home can fluctuate based on factors like location, breeder reputation, and local demand.
-To better understand what price you may expect, we have split the country into four regions: the west, midwest, northeast, and south.
+To better understand what price you may expect, we have split the country into four regions: the West, the Midwest, the Northeast, and the South.

 Initial Costs: Bringing Your Dalmatian Home